marleenlukei/DecisionTreeAndRandomForest.jl/README.md

 ## Features

-* **Decision Tree:**
+### Decision Tree

+Decision trees are flowchart-like structures that use a series of "if-then-else" rules to classify or predict an output based on input features.
+They are created by recursively splitting the data based on the choosen splitting criterion.
+This package offers the following features for Decision Trees:

 * Supports both classification and regression tasks.
 * Offers a choice of splitting criteria:
     * Gini Impurity
     * Information Gain
     * Variance Reduction
-    * Provides options for controlling tree depth, minimum samples per leaf, and other hyperparameters.
+* Provides options for controlling tree depth, minimum samples per leaf and other hyperparameters.

-* **Random Forest:**
+### Random Forest

+Random forests improve model robustness and reduce overfitting by creating an ensemble of decision trees.
+Each tree in the ensemble is built using a random subset of the data and features, leading to a diverse set of predictions that are combined for the final result.
+This package offers the following features for Random Forests:

 * Creates an ensemble of decision trees by randomly sampling features and data points.
 * Improves model robustness and reduces overfitting.
-    * Allows for controlling the number of trees, maximum tree depth, and other hyperparameters.
+* Allows for controlling the number of trees, maximum tree depth and other hyperparameters.

 ## Getting started
 Add the package to your local Julia environment via Pkg by running